jacobclarke92/timbre-sandpit/readme.md

-** Timbre Sandpit
+*Timbre Sandpit*

 `npm i && npm run watch`

-Open `index.html`
+Should launch a server at `http://localhost:3000/`

-Experimenting with Timbre.js + SubCollider with visuals using PIXI.js
+Experimenting with ToneJS + SubCollider under the hood and React with PIXI.js for UI